 Prior to separation

+Its important to know your rights.
 Separation in itself can be just as messy as a divorce, specifically because it still entails dismantling the family home alongside a small division of assets.
 Family lawyers can help you and your family outline the nature of your separation.
+They can also help you with Family Mediation Toronto.

 In Australia, a married couple must be documented as having been legally separated for twelve months at minimum to be eligible to formally file for divorce.
 Of course, all family environments are unique and complex, and so it’s not necessary to dismantle the family home during this period of separation, as you can legally be separated ‘under the one roof’.
 Regardless of what separation looks like to you and your family, you will still need to consult your own family law lawyers as well as undergo family mediation or family dispute resolution to resolve any domestic disputes that may arise during your period of separation.